 Joan Youngman is senior fellow and chair of the Department of Valuation and Taxation at the Lincoln Institute of Land Policy.

 “The essays in this volume provide a valuable and much-needed reappraisal of property taxation in both industrailized and developing nations.
 They offer a road map for policy reform and for further research on the property tax.”

-— Wallace Oates, Distinguished University Professor Emeritus, University of Maryland
+— Wallace Oates, Professor of Economics and Distinguished University Professor, University of Maryland

 “The conventional widsom is that the property tax is a desirable tax from both efficiency and distributional standpoints; has significant (albeit often unexploited) revenue potential; and is an instrument of choice to finance local governments.
 This book presents a number of carefully argued challenges to such "widsom."
 I found the book thought-provoking and very well documented.
 I agree with the thrust of its message: property taxes can be efficient and equitable, but only if their sound design is complemented with their transparent administration, based on modern valuation and enforcement techniques.”

-— Teresa Ter-Minassian, International Economic Consultant and Former Director, Fiscal Affairs, International Monetary Fund
+— Teresa Ter-Minassian, International Economic Consultant and Former Director of the International Monetary Fund's Fiscal Affairs Department